 After the flow of new information has stopped, you can revisit your notes to emphasize the essential ideas with a highlighter or by bolding important words and phrases, decide which ideas in your parking lot are worth adding to your notes, and then take a moment to consider if you’d like to approach the next note-taking session any differently.

 I hope that the process I share here and the filters I suggest help you get the most out of your next note-taking session!

-    If you like the style of the notes that I shared here and want to develop the skill of sketchnoting yourself, then come join us inside of Verbal to Visual.
+If you’d like to dig deeper into the development of your sketchnoting skills, then come join us inside of Verbal to Visual.

 There you’ll find complete-at-your-own-pace online courses, weekly live workshops, and a global community of visual thinkers working to master the skill of sketchnoting.